Spaceflight: History

-Spaceflight became an engineering possibility with the work of Robert H. Goddard's publication in 1919 of his paper A Method of Reaching Extreme Altitudes.
-His application of the de Laval nozzle to liquid fuel rockets improved efficiency enough for interplanetary travel to become possible.
-He also proved in the laboratory that rockets would work in the vacuum of space; nonetheless, his work was not taken seriously by the public.
-His attempt to secure an Army contract for a rocket-propelled weapon in the first World War was defeated by the November 11, 1918 armistice with Germany.
-Working with private financial support, he was the first to launch a liquid-fueled rocket in 1926.
-Goddard's papers were highly influential internationally in his field.
+This equation, known as the Tsiolkovsky rocket equation, can be used to find the total $\Delta v$, or potential change in velocity.
+This formula, which is still used by engineers, is a key concept of spaceflight.

-The world's first large-scale experimental rocket program was Opel RAK under the leadership of Fritz von Opel and Max Valier during the late 1920s leading to the first piloted rocket cars and rocket planes, which paved the way for the Nazi era V2 program and US and Soviet activities from 1950 onwards.The Opel RAK program and the spectacular public demonstrations of ground and air vehicles drew large crowds, as well as caused global public excitement as so-called "Rocket Rumble" and had a large long-lasting impact on later spaceflight pioneers like Wernher von Braun.
+Spaceflight became a practical possibility with the work of Robert H. Goddard's publication in 1919 of his paper A Method of Reaching Extreme Altitudes.
+His application of the de Laval nozzle to liquid-fuel rockets improved efficiency enough for interplanetary travel to become possible.
+After further research, Goddard attempted to secure an Army contract for a rocket-propelled weapon in the first World War but his plans were foiled by the November 11, 1918 armistice with Germany.
+After choosing to work with private financial support, he was the first to launch a liquid-fueled rocket on March 16, 1926.

-In the course of World War II the first guided rockets, the V-2 were developed and employed as weapons by Nazi Germany.
-At a test flight in June 1944 one such rocket reached space at an altitude of 189 km, becoming the first object in human history to do so.
-At the end of World War II, most of the V-2 rocket team including its head Wernher von Braun surrendered to the United States, and were expatriated to work on American missiles at what became the Army Ballistic Missile Agency, producing missiles such as Juno I and Atlas.
+During World War II, the first guided rocket, the V-2, was developed and employed as a weapon by Nazi Germany.
+During a test flight in June 1944, one such rocket reached space at an altitude of 189 km, becoming the first human-made object to reach space.
+At the end of World War II, most of the V-2 rocket team, including its head, Wernher von Braun, surrendered to the United States, and were expatriated to work on American missiles at what became the Army Ballistic Missile Agency, producing missiles such as Juno I and Atlas.
+The Soviet Union, in turn, captured several V2 production facilities and built several replicas, with 5 of their 11 rockets successfully reaching their targets.
+(This was relatively consistent with Nazi Germany's success rate.)